liammclennan/withouttheloop/contents/articles/2015-05-09-event-sourcing-with-couchdb/index.md

 There are some concerns remaining.

 Each event must somehow map to the entity it produces.
-A more complicated scheme could be used (to allow an event to affect the state of > 1 entity) but I'm still not sure if this is idea.
+A more complicated scheme could be used (to allow an event to affect the state of > 1 entity) but I'm still not sure if this is ideal.

 The reduce function may (or may not) have performance problems.
 I have not found a way to store the sorted events in the index, so they are re-sorted when the reduce function runs.